Surface Type ⇔ ACRYLICS

-There are times when the walls of your shower still look good, but the acrylic floor you stand on looks really bad.
-That's no problem, because we can refinish just the shower floor without having to refinish the shower walls IF the shower and walls are not part of a one-piece unit.
-An easy way to tell is to see if there is a caulk line separating the walls from the floor.
-If there is no caulk line, unfortunately the entire unit will have to be refinished, even if the damage is limited to the floor area.
-Again, that's because it is one continuous piece of material.
+If the walls of your acrylic shower look good, but its acrylic floor doesn't, we can refinish just the shower floor without having to refinish the shower walls (IF the shower floor and walls are separated by a caulk line, indicating that the floor and walls are two different pieces).
+If there is no caulk line separating the floor from the walls, the entire unit would have to be refinished, even if the damage is limited to the floor area.
+Again, because it is one continuous piece of material.

-To get a quick bid, email pictures of your shower floor, including measurements, which usually range from 3x3 to 3x5, to the email address at the top of this page.
+To get a quick bid, email pictures of your entire shower and shower floor, including measurements, to the email address at the top of this page.

 We've been doing chip repair for homebuilders and homeowners across the Dallas/Fort Worth metroplex for many years.
 From hammers dropping into tubs, to soap dishes and towel bars falling off the wall, chips can happen in homes under construction, in homes just built, and in homes lived in for years!
 There is a $125 minimum charge for chip repair.